LavaStaff

 Permanent hire or contractor terms

-Best when you want to own the long-term hire and can handle the search complexity.
+Best when you want to own the long-term hire and can absorb the search, onboarding, and role-design complexity.

 Workforce platforms